Best Time to Visit Bangkok

 August: On the Chinese calendar, the 15th night of the seventh lunar month (which usually means August) is dedicated to the Hungry Ghost Festival-a sort of Hallow's Eve day in which restless spirits are free to roam the Earth in search of food, relief, and sometimes revenge.
 Heading to Bangkok's Chinatown during this festival means lots of colorful festivities, including the burning of incense and Joss paper (sheets of paper also known as "ghost money") and food offerings left on the side of the road to appease the spirits.

 The yearly International Thai Film Festival (ITFF) also happens in Bangkok in August, and it's a great way to discover indie films and shorts from around the world-but also a great way to escape the heat and monsoon rains and spend some time indoors.

-September: September is usually the wettest month of the year, and while this means it's not a good time to visit the islands or the beaches, it's still great to head to Bangkok: the rains are intense but short, the crowds less crazy, and the prices lower.
+September: September is usually the wettest month of the year.
+You can expect an average of 34 centimeters of rain through the month of September in Bangkok.
+While this means it's not a good time to visit the islands or the beaches, it's still great to head to Bangkok: the rains are intense but short, the crowds less crazy, and the prices lower.

 The Moon Festival is another Chinese festival that is widely celebrated in Thailand-a good thing, since this is probably the best festival for dessert lovers.
 In addition to mooncakes, you can find all kinds of sweet delicacies being sold around the city during this festival, including roasted chestnuts and ginseng and green tea ice cream.
 Traditional long wooden boat races happen all around Thailand during the month of September-including in Samut Prakan and Nonthaburi, both less than 30 minutes from central Bangkok.